 Future Events on CASL

-CMA will participate on a panel at the IAPP Privacy Symposium (May 25) to discuss the government's response and the impacts of CASL on Canadian marketing.
+CMA participated on a panel at the IAPP Privacy Symposium (May 25) to discuss the government's response and the impacts of CASL on Canadian marketing.

 - Government response to committee report